Legion (Marvel Comics): Lost Legions

 With the Age of X incident underscoring the potentially apocalyptic scope of David's power, Professor X proposed a new approach to help Legion retain control of himself.
 Instead of isolating David from the other alters in his mind, Professor X suggested that he learn to co-exist with them.
-To this end, Doctor Nemesis, Madison Jeffries and Reed Richards designed a Neural Switchboard Wristband for David.
-This switchboard assigned unique numbers to different Legion alters.
-When David entered a number, the device stimulated cells in his thalamus and neocortex, creating a one-way link between David's host alter and the other alters he had selected.
-This allowed Legion to access the power of that alter for several seconds without being overwhelmed by it.
-While testing the device, Legion discovered that six of his alter were no longer in his mind, but had "escaped," manifesting separately from him in the real world.
-With a team of X-Men, Legion tracked down and reabsorbed all of these rogue personas.
-While absorbing the last one, he accidentally absorbed Rogue along with it, and, after releasing her, David suffered a massive shock to his nervous system.
-Rogue stated that, while she was inside Legion, she was connected to thousands of types of powers and there were more being born all the time.
+To this end, Doctor Nemesis, Madison Jeffries, and Reed Richards designed a Neural Switchboard Wristband for David that allowed him to access the powers of his alternate selves without being controlled by them.
+However, this caused six of his alters to escape his mind.
+While tracking down and re-absorbing the alters, David accidentally absorbed Rogue and suffered severe nervous damage after releasing her time.

 The Fiend

 To aid his recovery, Professor X left Legion with Merzah the Mystic, a powerful empath and telepath who ran a Himalayan monastery.
 While at the monastery, David gained much greater control of himself, and he stopped using the Neural Switchboard Wristband.
 Under Merzah's tutelage, David learned to visualize a facility in his mind where his alters could be kept and controlled.
-However, while David was at the monastery, elsewhere in the world Professor X was killed.
+However, while David was at the monastery, Professor X was killed.
 When Legion sensed this, the mental shock caused a catastrophic release of energy that killed Merzah and everyone else at the monastery.
-In addition, without knowing it, David subconsciously created a new alter, The Fiend.
-This alter was able to kill other alters in his mind, absorbing their powers in the process.
+In addition, without knowing it, David subconsciously created a new alter, The Fiend, who can kill other alters and absorb their powers.

 In the final issue of X-Men: Legacy, Legion, reaching the full extent of his powers, decided to erase himself from existence.